puppetlabs/puppetlabs-websphere_application_server/README.md

 Specifies an ERB (Puppet) template to use for the resulting `admin.conf` file.

 By default, the module includes one.
-The value of this parameter should refer to a Puppet-accessible source, like `$module_name/template.erb`
+The value of this parameter should refer to a Puppet-accessible source, like `$module_name/template.erb`.

-The default value is `${module_name}/ihs/admin.conf.erb`
+The default value is `${module_name}/ihs/admin.conf.erb`.

 ##### `replace_config`

 Boolean.
 Specifies whether Puppet should continue to manage the `admin.conf` configuration after it's already placed it.

-Basically, if the file does not exist, Puppet will create it accordingly.
-If it does already exist, Puppet will not replace it.
+If the file does not exist, Puppet creates it accordingly.
+If it does already exist, Puppet does not replace it.

-This defaults to `true`.
-It's strongly recommended to leave it alone and let Puppet manage it exclusively.

 This parameter might yield unexpected results.
-If IBM provides an `admin.conf` file by default, then setting this parameter to `false` will cause the module to _never_ manage the file.
+If IBM provides an `admin.conf` file by default, then setting this parameter to `false` causes the module to _never_ manage the file.

 ##### `server_name`

 Specifies the server's name that will be used in the HTTP configuration for the `ServerName` option for the admin configuration.

-Defaults to `$::fqdn`
+Defaults to `$::fqdn`.

 ##### `manage_htpasswd`

 Boolean.
 Specifies whether this defined type should manage the `htpasswd` authentication for the administrator credentials.
 These are used by WebSphere consoles to query and manage an IHS instance.

-If `true`, the `htpasswd` utility will be used to manage the credentials.
+If `true`, the `htpasswd` utility is used to manage the credentials.

 If `false`, the user is responsible for configuring this.

 ##### `admin_username`

 String.
 The administrator username that a WebSphere Console can use for authentication to query and manage this IHS instance.

 If `manage_htpasswd` is `true`, the `htpasswd` utility will be used to manage the credentials.

-Defaults to `httpadmin`
+Defaults to `httpadmin`.

 ##### `admin_password`

 String.
 The administrator password that a WebSphere Console can use for authentication to query and manage this IHS instance.

-If `manage_htpasswd` is `true`, the `htpasswd` utility will be used to manage the credentials.
+If `manage_htpasswd` is `true`, the `htpasswd` utility is used to manage the credentials.

-Defaults to `password`
+Defaults to `password`.

 #### Defined Type: websphere_application_server::ihs::server